oyamist/oya-3d/hydro-bed/index.md

 ### Sand, Paint and Cut

 * Cut lumber and label pieces according to best appearance.
 The bed has five levels, starting with level 1 at the bottom.
-* Chamfer top corner of level 5 pieces
+* Chamfer top two corners of level 5 pieces
 * Sand with 36-50 grit belt sander
 * Paint